By

 Pay Contractors Through Payroll

-The easiest way to pay contractors is by putting them in your payroll software system.
+The easiest way to pay ongoing contractors could be putting them in your payroll software system in coordination with HR.
 This is especially useful if you work with a lot of contractors and need to pay them often.
+If they are not ongoing relationships then this option will not be ideal given cost and setup.

 Once you have linked your bank account to a payroll services tool, mass payments can be sent out, and accounts created for your contractors.